rayduck/pnohty/README.md

 - Combos for mods.
 No fiddly settings and timing issues with homerow mods.
 No flow breaking holds with autoshift or hold-taps in general.
 - ...but not so many combos that it feels like dance dance revolution.
 Only 3–6 combos in comfortable positions.
 - Vim navigation layer, activated with the right thumb and pinky on home positions.
-- Leaves 12 keys unassigned for your favourite shortcuts.
-4 of these positions are quite nice.
+- Leaves 12 positions unassigned for your favourite shortcuts.
+4 of these are quite nice.

 ## Quick start: ease into it